alangrainger/share-note/CONTRIBUTING.md

 ### Error handling

 `api.ts` retries 5xx responses and surfaces 4xx errors via `StatusMessage`.
-When a user-facing message has already been shown, it throws `HandledError` so callers can swallow the throw without double-reporting. **Don't reinvent this with sentinel strings** — extend `HandledError` if you need richer error types.
+Errors thrown out of the API layer are instances of `ShareError` (or its subclasses `NetworkError`, `AuthError`, `UploadError`) defined in `src/shared/errors.ts`.
+When a user-facing message has already been shown at the throw site, the error carries `handled: true` so the top-level catch in `main.ts` can skip the generic fallback. **Don't reinvent this with sentinel strings** — add a `ShareError` subclass if you need richer error types.

-The server can also return status `462` ("invalid API key"), which the plugin treats as a cue to restart the auth flow (`authRedirect('share')`).
+The server can also return status `462` ("invalid API key"), which the plugin treats as a cue to restart the auth flow.
+The `onUnauthenticated` callback (injected when `API` is constructed) fires, and the API layer throws `AuthError`.

 ---